streetpea/chiaki-ng/docs/setup/automation.md

         !!! success "We have liftoff! :rocket:"

-            Chiaki launched in your desired screen mode on your Steam Deck!
+            Chiaki launched in your desired screen mode on your client device [i.e., Steam Deck]!
 Congratulations!

     === "Your script didn't work..."